vt6/vt6/spec/draft/core0.md

 1. If the `VT6` environment variable is present, its content is the absolute path to a socket file.
    In this case, the VT6 client SHALL assume that a VT6 server is present, and operate in normal mode.
    To obtain the message input and message output, the VT6 client SHALL connect to this socket file with socket type `SOCK_SEQPACKET`, and upon success, use the open socket as both message input and message output.
-   When the connection to the socket fails, the VT6 client MAY either bail out, or continue to operate as if a VT6 server is absent.
+   When the connection to the socket fails, the VT6 client MAY either bail out, or continue to operate as if no VT6 server is present.

-2. If the `TERM` environment variable is present and contains the string `vt6`, the VT6 client MAY operate in multiplexed mode.
-   In this case, the VT6 client SHALL assume that a VT6 server is present, and operate in multiplexed mode.
+2. If the `TERM` environment variable is present and contains the string `vt6`, the VT6 client SHALL assume that a VT6 server is present, and operate in multiplexed mode.

 3. If the `VT6` environment variable is absent and the `TERM` environment variable does not contain the string `vt6`, the VT6 client MUST consider the VT6 server to be absent.